-Since private-use and agricultural trailers need not be titled or registered, a trailer bill of sale in Oklahoma may be the only documentation you have to prove ownership.
-A notarized bill of sale is how Oklahoma officially recognizes ownership transfers for private and farm trailers .
+Since not all trailers in Oklahoma need to be titled or registered, a trailer bill of sale may be the only documentation you have to prove ownership.
+A notarized document is how the state officially recognizes ownership transfers for private and farm trailers .

 Registering a Trailer in Oklahoma

 Although Oklahoma does not require registering your personal use or agricultural trailer, you can do so.
 Oklahoma will not issue a title if you register these trailers, but they can issue a private trailer or farm trailer license plate.

 Personal-use trailers may include boat trailers, utility trailers, and ATV trailers.
 Other trailers exempt from registration in Oklahoma include converter gears, dollies, jeeps, and boosters.
 They do not include travel trailers, which must be titled and registered.